Jurgen: A Comedy of Justice

 Dust-jacket illustration by Frank C. Papé for a 1932 edition.

 Jurgen: A Comedy of Justice is a fantasy novel by American writer James Branch Cabell published in 1919.
 It is a humorous romp through a medieval cosmos, including a send-up of Arthurian legend, and excursions to Heaven and Hell as in The Divine Comedy.
-Cabell's work is recognized as a landmark in the creation of the comic fantasy novel, influencing Terry Pratchett and many others.

-The book and its reception
+Book and its reception

 The eponymous hero, who considers himself a "monstrous clever fellow," embarks on a journey through ever more fantastic realms in search of a parodized version of courtly love.
 Everywhere he goes he meets eccentric knights and damsels, in an acerbic satire of contemporary America.
 Jurgen gains the attention of the Lady of the Lake, Queen Guinevere, Anaitis, Helen of Troy, Chloris, and even the Devil's wife.
 His wanderings take him from Poictesme to Glathion, Cocaigne, Leuke, Hell, and Heaven.

 The novel became more widely known after the New York Society for the Suppression of Vice attempted to bring a prosecution for obscenity.
 The printing plates were seized on January 4, 1920.
 The case went on for two years before Cabell and his publisher, Robert M. McBride, won.
 They argued that the "indecencies" were double entendres that also had perfectly decent interpretations, though it appeared that what had actually offended the prosecution most was the work's mocking expression of philosophy, including a jest about the nature of papal infallibility.
+Deems Taylor composed Jurgen: A Symphonic Poem for Orchestra (1925) for a dramatic reading of Jurgen.

 In 1922, Guy Holt, his editor and publisher who was also named in the court case, published Jurgen and the Law, A Statement.
 With Exhibits, including the Court's Opinion, and the brief for the Defendants on Motion to Direct an Acquittal.
-There were one thousand and eighty numbered copies printed, with only one thousand for sale.
+There were 1,080 numbered copies printed, with only one thousand for sale.
 Cabell took an author's revenge.
-The revised edition of 1923 included a previously "lost" passage in which the hero is placed on trial by the Philistines, with a large dung-beetle as the chief prosecutor.
+In 1920, he published The Judging of Jurgen, a short description in which the hero is placed on trial by the Philistines, with a large tumblebug as the chief prosecutor, which was appended to the Foreword in later editions of Jurgen.
 He also wrote a short book, Taboo, in which he thanked John S. Sumner and the Society for the Suppression of Vice for generating the publicity that gave his career a boost.